Internal bicategories: Internal categories

-\begin{example} We expect that tensor categories form a category object $\TC$ in the switch 3-category $\tCATnwk$.
-(Recall from Example~\ref{eg-2catnwk} that $\tCATnwk$ is the switch 3-category of 2-categories, strict functors, weak natural transformation, and modifications.)
-Combing this with Theorem~\ref{thm-catin2catarebicatincat} in Section~\ref{sec-catin2catarebicatincat} and Theorem~\ref{thm-bicatincataretricat} in Appendix~C, we would see that tensor categories in particular form a tricategory.
-Note that Greenough's work on the monoidal 2-category of bimodules over a fixed tensor category~\cite{greenough} does a substantive part but not all of the work of establishing that $\TC$ forms a category object in $\tCATnwk$.
+\begin{example} We expect that tensor categories form a category object $\TC$ in the Gray 3-category $\tCATnwk$.
+(Recall from Example~\ref{eg-2catnwk} that $\tCATnwk$ is the Gray 3-category of 2-categories, strict functors, weak natural transformation, and modifications.)
+Note that Greenough's work on the monoidal 2-category of bimodules over a fixed tensor category~\cite{greenough} and Schaumann's work on fusion categories and their bimodules~\cite{schaumann} do a substantive part but not all of the work of establishing that $\TC$ forms a category object in $\tCATnwk$.
+(Note also that Johnson-Freyd--Scheimbauer construct an ``($\infty,1)$-by-$(\infty,2)$"-category of algebra objects in linear categories~\cite{jfs}, which provides an infinity-category-theoretic version of the category object (of 2-categories) $\TC$.)

 The 2-category $\TC_0$ of 0-cells of the category object $\TC$ is the strict 2-category of tensor categories, monoidal functors, and monoidal natural transformations.
 The 2-category $\TC_1$ of 1-cells of the category object $\TC$ is the strict 2-category of bimodules between tensor categories, along with functors of bimodule categories, and natural transformations of these functors.
 The structure data of the category object $\TC$ consists of the categorifications of the structure data of $\Alg$, the category object in $\CAT$ whose 0-cells are algebras and whose 1-cells are bimodules---for instance the 1-cell identity of $\TC$ is the identity bimodule category, and the horizontal composition is the balanced tensor product of bimodule categories over a tensor category.